Injection Molding Defects: Vacuum Voids

 Vacuum voids, also known as air pockets, are trapped air bubbles in a finished plastic part of a molded component.
 Usually, it’s regarded as a ‘minor’ defect that does not necessarily compromise the functionality of the product, however; larger or more numerous voids can weaken the molded part.

-Vacuum voids are often referred to as shrinkage in the interiors of a plastic part.
+Vacuum voids or air bubbles in injection molding are often referred to as shrinkage in the interiors of a plastic part.
 They can be easily seen in transparent plastic parts.
 In opaque plastic parts, they are not easily seen but they can be discovered by sectioning the part or CT scanning it.

 Vacuum voids are one of the most common injection molding defects found in thick wall injection molded parts.
 They are generally found in an area where the walls of the mold are very thick or where multiple channels come together to form a rib or a wall.
 These areas of the mold are especially susceptible to uneven cooling or shrinking.